axx8676/PLCnext-file-swap/Documentation/README_swap.md

 <h3> Uploading manually to the SD card</h3>

-This method is required for the first upload if you are using a normal SD card.

 If you are using Windows, you will need to download an Ext4 File System Driver to read and write to the SD card.
-A trial download for a driver can be found here: https://www.paragon-software.com/home/linuxfs-windows/ They offer a 10-day free trial, but the software will continue to work after the software expires, albeit slower.
+A trial download for a driver can be found here: https://www.paragon-software.com/home/linuxfs-windows/ They offer a 10-day free trial, but the software will continue to work after the trial expires.
 There is also the option to upload the PCWE folder to a Linux computer, and then you should be able to read and write to the SD card directly with no driver necessary.

-If you are using a normal SD card, you will need to create some of the file structure that exists on the Phoenix Contact SD cards.
-First, you will need to format the SD card as Ext4.
-You can do this in the same driver that was suggested for reading and writing to Ext4 file systems.
-To do this in Linux File Systems for Windows, click the three dots icon, then click `Format new volume`.
-Select your SD card, the Ext4 format, and then click Format.

-After you have formatted the SD card, create the folders upperdir and work.
-Then, create the folders in this filepath: `upperdir/opt/plcnext/projects`.
-After uploading the PCWE folder, you will need to create a symlink called current that links to the PCWE folder.
-Please note that while this SD card can be used for storage and uploading projects to the PLC, it cannot be used to run the PLC itself like a Phoenix Contact SD card.

-Ensure the SD card is properly formatted by checking that the following filepath exists: `/upperdir/opt/plcnext/projects` .
-The project will be uploaded to this folder.

-Upload the `PCWE` folder on your local machine to `/upperdir/opt/plcnext/projects`.
+Upload the `PCWE` folder on your local machine to `/upperdir/opt/plcnext/projects` on the SD card.

 ![image](https://github.com/user-attachments/assets/d548c1f9-95cf-40b2-9342-b21a42b22573)